Gunfire paralyzes Haiti as powerful gang leader says he will try to detain police chief, ministers - WTOP News

 Armored vehicles patrolled empty streets in downtown Port-au-Prince while others remained stationed near gang-controlled slums.

+He said he spoke with friends who saw people who had been shot to death.

+“The country has to revolt against the gangs,” he said.
+“No one is safe.”

-It was not clear if Chérizier had the backing of other major gangs that are estimated to control up to 80% of Haiti’s capital, Port-au-Prince.
+It was not clear if Chérizier, the gang leader, had the backing of other major gangs that are estimated to control up to 80% of Haiti’s capital, Port-au-Prince.

 Diego Da Rin, with the International Crisis Group, noted that Barbecue in his speech referred to a coalition called Viv Ansanm, which means “living together” in Haitian Creole.
 The coalition was created last year as part of a peace pact between Barbecue’s federation and another powerful gang called G-Pep and had as a main goal to bring down Henry’s administration.